sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 DATE sonic INFO coredump_gen_handler[pid]: Global Cooloff period has not passed.
 Techsupport Invocation is skipped.
 Core: python3.1629401152.23.core.gz
 DATE sonic INFO coredump_gen_handler[pid]: Process Cooloff period for snmp has not passed.Techsupport Invocation is skipped.
 Core: python3.1629401152.23.core.gz
 DATE sonic INFO coredump_gen_handler[pid]: "show techsupport --since '2 days ago'" is successful, sonic_dump_sonic_20210721_235228.tar.gz is created
-DATE sonic INFO coredump_gen_handler[pid]: No Cleanup is performed, current size occupied: 456 MB DATE sonic INFO coredump_gen_handler[pid]: 12 MB deleted from /var/core.
+DATE sonic INFO coredump_gen_handler[pid]: core-usage argument is not set.
+No Cleanup is performed, current size occupied: 456 MB
+DATE sonic INFO coredump_gen_handler[pid]: 12 MB deleted from /var/core.
-DATE sonic NOTICE coredump_gen_handler[pid]:  No Corresponding Exit event info was found for python3.1629401152.23.core.gz.
+DATE sonic INFO coredump_gen_handler[pid]:  No Corresponding Exit event info was found for python3.1629401152.23.core.gz.
 Techsupport Invocation is skipped
 DATE sonic NOTICE coredump_gen_handler[pid]:  auto_invoke_ts is not enabled.
 No Techsupport Invocation will be performed. core: python3.1629401152.23.core.gz
 DATE sonic NOTICE coredump_gen_handler[pid]:  auto-techsupport feature for swss is not enabled.
 Techsupport Invocation is skipped. core: python3.1629401152.23.core.gz
-DATE sonic ERR coredump_gen_handler[pid]:  "show techsupport --since '2 days ago'" was run, but no techsupport dump is found
+DATE sonic NOTICE coredump_gen_handler[pid]:  coredump_cleanup is disabled.
+No cleanup is performed DATE sonic ERR coredump_gen_handler[pid]:  "show techsupport --since '2 days ago'" was run, but no techsupport dump is found
 ```

 ### 6.3 Requirements for FEATURE_PROC_INFO table

-A coredump generate will be of format <proc_comm_name>.<timestamp>.<pid>.core.gz. comm name is typically the executable file name.
+A coredump generate will be of format `<proc_comm_name>.<timestamp>.<pid>.core.gz`. comm name is typically the executable file name.
 The dump name is the only information directly available to coredump_gen_handler script.
 And Just by looking at this, it not possible to infer if the coredump generated is of a particular critical process.
-That missed information is read from AUTO_TECHSUPPORT|FEATURE_PROC_INFO table.
+That information is read from AUTO_TECHSUPPORT|FEATURE_PROC_INFO table.

 Producer for this table is the supervisor-proc-exit-listener script running inside every docker.
 This script is an event listener for PROC_EXIT & PROC_RUNNING events for the processes running inside the docker and is naturally the right fit to populate the AUTO_TECHSUPPORT|FEATURE_PROC_INFO table.